 If you have a look at a Solo board from Unlimited x Loaded, you will see a different color for bushings of fronts truck and bushings of back trucks.
 In front, they are orange, in back they are yellow.
 All bushings on this setup are maintained in place by cups washers.

 Other boards like Boosted ones have a symmetrical setup.
 The trucks from some vendors like Flipsky also come with symmetrical setup and unknown origin bushings.
-For low speeds and carving, a symmetrical setup is fine, but for higher speeds where stability becomes as important as maneuverability, Electric skateboards are all capable of speeds up to 35 Kph (21 Mph) and over and that is more a capability of a downhill longboard than the one of a 30 inches cruiser.
+For low speeds and carving, a symmetrical setup is fine, but not for higher speeds where stability becomes as important as maneuverability, Electric skateboards are all capable of speeds up to 35 Kph (21 Mph) and over: the capability of a downhill longboard.
 That’s why you should not keep trucks (including Caliber or Paris ‘compatible trucks’) with unknown origin bushings: most of those are not made to sustain safely high speeds available with electric skateboards.
 And that’s the reason why Unlimited x Loaded decided to assemble the Solo with a synthetic split set: to allow the front to turn easier than the rear while maintaining stability at high speed.

-The design of the Solo includes bushings from Orangatang (designed by Loaded) : Nipple Bushings are used, the soft 85 (orange) a for the front, and the harder for the rear 89a (yellow).
+The design of the Solo includes bushings from Orangatang (designed by Loaded) : Nipple Bushings are used, the soft 85a (orange) for the front, and the harder 89a (yellow) for the rear.
 The name Nipple used by Orangatang is only the commercial designation for the double barrel bushings of the brand.

 - Double barrel for stability at high speed